Enable automatic Fix PRs

 The following rules are applied to the creation of automatic PRs for vulnerabilities:

-* Pull requests are created based on the **Test & Automated Pull Request Frequency** notification setting.
+* Pull requests are created based on the **Test & Automated Pull Request Frequency** setting, which you can configure from the Project details page, by navigating to **Settings**.&#x20;

-* If you select **Retest now** for the Project, a scan runs manually.
-The 24-hour window is marked as having had the scan run. and no automatic PR is created until the next automated scan runs.
+* If you click **Retest now** for a Project, a manual scan runs.
+The 24-hour window is marked as having the scan run, and no automatic PR is created until the next automated scan.

 * One pull request is created per Project.